microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/multitenantorganizationjoinrequestrecord-update.md

 Before a tenant added to a multitenant organization can participate in the multitenant organization, the administrator of the joining tenant must submit a join request.

-To allow for asynchronous processing, you must wait a **minimum of 2 hours** between creation and joining a multitenant organization.

-Furthermore, to allow for asynchronous processing, you must wait **up to 4 hours** before joining a multitenant organization is completed.
+To allow for asynchronous processing, you must wait **up to 2 hours** before joining a multitenant organization is completed.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]